(Harrisburg) -- Gubernatorial hopefuls have largely ignored an issue that affects an estimated 40 percent of Pennsylvanians.

 WHYY reporter Dave Davies contributed to this story.

-Tagged under Allyson Schwartz, cities, corbett, debt, distressed cities, elections, eric papenfuse, governor, Governor Corbett, harrisburg, Katie McGinty, keystone crossroads, municipal, municipal distress, papenfuse, primary, rob mccord, Scranton, tom wolf
+Tagged under Allyson Schwartz, cities, corbett, debt, distressed cities, elections, eric papenfuse, governor, Governor Corbett, harrisburg, Katie McGinty, keystone crossroads, municipal, municipal distress, papenfuse, primary, rob mccord, Scranton, tom wolfback to top

 Support for witf is provided by: